Last Updated on February 26, 2021

 For those claiming to have special support because they are a Google Partner, this overview from Google’s website seems to contradict that:

-I haven’t been a partner for a while, and I’ve found them to be just as helpful as before.
+I haven’t been an official Google Partner for a while, and I’ve found them to be just as helpful as before.

 As a Google Partner, you hear more often about what Google is up to a little earlier than others.